SkyCiv Documentation

 Point Load Output List Member Point Load Object

-5 SkyCivDL Component for creating distributed loads by specifying x,y,z magnitudes separately.
-This component is similar to SkyCivDLVec and hence the Inputs & Outputs will be listed one place for these 2 components.
+5 SkyCivDL: Component for creating distributed loads by specifying x,y,z magnitudes separately.
+This component is similar to SkyCivDLVec, and hence, the Inputs & Outputs will be listed in one place for these 2 components.

 6 SkyCivDLVec Component for creating distributed loads by specifying x,y,z magnitudes via vectors.